 Jon [at] wwpd [dot] net

-Luke Melia started wargaming when he was 11 years old with 2nd edition Dungeons and Dragons.
+Luke Melia is the co-host of the WWPD Podcast.
+Luke started wargaming when he was 11 years old with 2nd edition Dungeons and Dragons.
 He has played just about everything from play by mail strategy, Warhammer, napoleonics, board games and ancients.
 Married and the father of two sons - Alexander and Jack - Luke, is active in many after school sports events as well as cub scouts.
 After his modeling and dancing career suddenly ended due to an unforeseen stage accident, Luke rejoined the workforce and began playing wargames again after a five year hiatus when he indulged in a variety of online multiplayer games.

 Luke [at] wwpd [dot] net